Same-sex union legislation

 Same-sex marriage is recognized, but not performed, in Israel.
-Furthermore, same-sex marriages performed in the Netherlands are recognized in Aruba, Curaçao and Sint Maarten.
+Furthermore, same-sex marriages performed elsewhere in the Kingdom of the Netherlands are recognized in Sint Maarten.
 Whether same-sex couples should be allowed to marry has been and remains the topic of debate worldwide.
 32 countries and four jurisdictions worldwide have passed constitutional amendments that explicitly prohibit the legal recognition of same-sex marriage and sometimes other forms of legal unions as well.
 Sixteen countries and 34 jurisdictions worldwide have authorized civil unions or unregistered cohabitation for same-sex couples as an alternative to marriage.
 The legal name of those unions as well as the number of rights that they provide can vary greatly.

 Legislative efforts to recognise same-sex unions

 National level

 The first legislation of unregistered cohabitation was introduced in the Netherlands in June 1979.
-However, the first substantial recognition of same-sex couples didn't occur before the introduction of a new legal form, that of registered partnerships, which was first enacted in Denmark in June 1989.
+However, the first substantial recognition of same-sex couples did not occur before the introduction of a new legal form, that of registered partnerships, which was first enacted in Denmark in June 1989.
 Many countries have followed with similar legislation since then.
 Legislation of these forms of legal unions still occur with a variety of different names, even after the introduction of same sex marriage, although sometimes they are overwritten by subsequent legislation of same-sex marriage.